Callbacks#

 In order to pass a JS function to a C function expecting a callback, you must first create a callback type with the expected return type and parameters.
 The syntax is similar to the one used to load functions from a shared library.

-7const AddDoubleFloat = koffi.callback('double AddDoubleFloat(double d, float f)');
+const AddDoubleFloat = koffi.proto('double AddDoubleFloat(double d, float f)');

-Once your callback type is declared, you can use a pointer to it in struct definitions, or as function parameters and/or return types.
+Once your callback type is declared, you can use a pointer to it in struct definitions, as function parameters and/or return types, or to call/decode function pointers.

 Callbacks have changed in version 2.0.